jopaik/network_demos/network_compliance_dashboard/README.md

 # Summary of steps
 1. Deploy a Podman container with nginx for a dashboard
-2. Creat some configurations for devices
+2. Create some configurations for devices
 3. Use Network facts to create dynamic documentation
 4. Compare desired configurations in a jinja2 html template
 5. Mark in red compliance violations on the dashboard